Quick, oh-wait-I’m-a-professional? dust jacket bio:

 I’m not kidding.
 It works.
 People still sleep with me.
 Even more often, in fact.

-I love love more than anything in the world.
+I love love more than anything in the world, save perhaps wisdom and passion and courage and strength.
 I think love is the only thing that matters, and that everything that goes wrong in this world is because we are separated from or fear being separated from love.
 When we act out of love instead of out of fear, really beautiful and powerful things can happen.

 That’s a big part of this blog, too.
 Maybe the biggest, even bigger than the ovaries and the hormones.
 None of us can be physically or psychologically well without the other.
 We must have peace and wellness and love and self-love if we are ever going to achieve physical wellness and healthy relationships with food.

 I don’t wear shoes unless I have to.
 Being barefoot is good for my knees and hips, as well as good for my soul.
 I like to sleep outside because it is fun, and I like the cleanness of outside air, even if it means I wake up damp.
 It is clear that I like things natural, but let’s not overestimate me in any fashion.
-I wear make-up; I love computers; and I have seen every episode of How I Met Your Mother.
+I wear make-up; I love computers; and I have seen every episode of the West Wing, twice.
 All in all, I am a researcher, I am a woman, and I am natural(ish)–at least where I think it counts–and for these reasons I have enough experience that it is my ultimate aim to share in a conversation about it with you.